chvolow24/jackdaw/README.md

 The saturation effect does simple sample-wise wave shaping.
 There are two types available: the common `tanh` function, and and exponential function that behaves similarly.
 Though often indistinguishable, the exponential function produces more high-frequency content than `tanh`, which is a noticeable difference when the input signal is low-passed.

-The gain parameter simply adjust the gain of the input signal (resulting in more wave shaping), and "gain compensation" will attenuate the output to more closely approximate the input.
+The `gain` parameter simply adjust the gain of the input signal (resulting in more wave shaping), and `gain compensation` will attenuate the output to more closely approximate the input.
+The `symmetry` parameter can be adjusted to get brighter-sounding distortion.

 An active saturation effect with zero gain placed at the end of a track's effect chain is a good way to prevent digital clipping.